Noncommutative Geometry of Gravity, Strings and Fields: A Panoramic Overview: Deformation Quantization

 In particular, when $M=\bbr^p$, the star-product $\star$ which quantizes a bivector $\theta$ is given by a formal power series

 for functions $f,g\in C^\infty(M)$.
-Each term in this series has a graphical representation which can be computed using a precise prescription as integrals on the upper complex half-plane.
+Each term in this series has a graphical representation which can be computed using a precise combinatorial prescription as integrals on the upper complex half-plane.

 This may be represented as the Feynman diagram expansion of a topological string theory with target space $M$~\cite{Cattaneo:1999fm}, the Poisson sigma-model, using path integral techniques and the Batalin-Vilkovisky (BV) formalism, which connects the Kontsevich formula to the open string dynamics discussed in \S\S\ref{sub:openBfields}.
+The action of the Poisson sigma-model is~\cite{Ikeda:1993fh,Schaller:1994es}